maduser64/woofie/README.md

 Woofie
 ======
-This is a webserver that plays sounds when triggered from an HTTP client.
+This is a network server that plays sounds when triggered from a client.
 The intent is to integrate it into an IoT solution with a remote motion sensor to play dog barks to (hopefully) scare off crooks.